Transport in Kozhikode district: Public transport

+Bus

-The city buses of Kozhikode are green coloured and they are very cheap and punctual.
-All the city buses start and end at the Mananchira Pond area.
-Buses going to the northern side originate from the Post Office side of the pond.
-Buses gong southwards originate from the Girls school side.
-Buses going to the eastern side originate from the Income Tax office area.
+Kozhikode's most-frequented public transport is Bus.
+Buses, predominantly run by individual owners, ply on the routes within the city and to nearby locations.
+The city buses are green coloured, all the city buses start and end at the Mananchira Pond area.
+Buses going towards the northern side of the city depart from the Post Office side of the pond, Buses going southwards departs from the Girls school side and Buses going to the eastern side departs from the Income Tax office area.
 The new government bus station on the Mavoor Road is the boarding point for long distance buses.
-This modern bus station has 350,000 sq.ft.space shops and parking facilities.
+This modern bus station built in 350,000 sq.ft. includes shopping and parking facilities.

-Kozhikode is one of the cities to be granted the new generation air-conditioned low floor and non-air-conditioned semi low-floor buses under the JNNURM city transport development project.
-KURTC and private buses operate frequent schedules to neighbouring areas including NIT Calicut, IIMK etc. Call taxis and auto rickshaws (called autos) are available for hire.